 An additional 2,771 persons sustained serious injuries.
-Without a doubt, driving near these large vehicles poses serious risks if truck drivers and the drivers of passenger vehicles are not careful.
-As a result, truck drivers and drivers of all other vehicles must work together to create safer roads.
+Without a doubt, driving near these large vehicles pose serious risks if truck drivers and the drivers of passenger vehicles are not careful.
+As a result, commercial truck drivers and drivers of all other vehicles must work together to create safer roads.

-He adds that majority of the near-accidents he has seen occur when truckers make right-hand turns at an intersection.
-Because most drivers only see these big-rigs as obstacles, many drivers will try to use the right lane to squeeze around the trucks.
-Of course, this increases the risks of a serious accident for both drivers.
+He adds that the majority of the near-accidents he has seen occur when truckers make right-hand turns at an intersection.
+Because most drivers only see these big rigs as obstacles, many drivers will try to use the right lane to squeeze around the trucks.
+Of course, this increases the risks of a semi-truck accident.

 Tips for Driving Near Big-Rig Trucks

 According to the CEO of the Nevada Trucking Association, close to 80% of all collisions involving trucks are caused by the other vehicles involved.
 To prevent these types of accidents from occurring, passenger vehicle drivers should consider the following helpful tips our Las Vegas truck accident lawyers have listed below:

 - When passing a semi-truck, pass quickly to avoid staying in the truck driver’s blind spot.